enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 ### `EE304`: Mismatched Event Signature

-Event signature does not exist in provided ABI file.
+Event signature does not exist in the provided ABI file.

 Ensure that the same event signature from the ABI is used in the configuration file.

 ### `EE305`: ABI Config Mismatch

-Event signature in ABI does not match the config.
+The event signature in ABI does not match the config.

 Ensure that the same event signature from the ABI is used in the configuration file.

 ### `EE400`: Invalid Directory Name

-Specified directory is invalid.
+The specified directory is invalid.

 Use a different directory without special characters such as `/` `\` `:` `*` `?` `"` `<` `>` `|`.

 ### `EE401`: Existing Directory

-Specified directory already exists.
+The specified directory already exists.

 Use a different directory for initialization.